 Overall, working out has great benefits for both your body and mind while recovering.
 It can also help enhance your final results.
 The key is to listen to your body when getting back into your workout routine, and if something doesn’t feel right, it’s best to stop.
 Remember to keep your heart rate and blood pressure down while in recovery.
 Finally, always consult with your surgeon before you start working out again.

 Fun Tip!
 Post-op yoga can play a great role in your recovery process.
-While some positions definitely shouldn’t be attempted, yoga is a great way to get you moving while keeping your heart rate low.
+While you should avoid attempting some positions, yoga is a great way to get you moving while keeping your heart rate low.
 Just remember to always consult your doctor before engaging in any type of physical activity after surgery.